Broly: Dragon Ball Super

 Gogeta and Broly clash, causing reality to 'break' around them.
-Broly enters his Full Power Super Saiyan form, and in turn, Gogeta turns into a Super Saiyan Blue.
+Broly enters Super Saiyan Full Power, The Legendary Super Saiyan's ultimate form, and in turn, Gogeta turns Super Saiyan Blue.
 The two continue fighting, with Gogeta trying various techniques against Broly, including a Full-Force Kamehameha to end the fight.
 Cheelai and Lemo use the Dragon Balls to transport Broly back to Vampa with a wish from Shenron before Gogeta can finish him off with the attack.
 Later, Cheelai and Lemo settle down with the reverted Broly but are visited by Goku, who brings the group supplies and offers to teach Broly how to control his power, befriending him and sparking a friendly rivalry between them.